 Marijuana can help regulate many of the human body’s functions due to its interaction with the endocannabinoid system.
 So it is no surprise that cannabinoids might, if we follow the logic, also affect hormone levels.

-As the body’s nervous system operates other bodily functions, cannabis would also produce an effect on hormone levels.
+As the body’s nervous system operates about other bodily functions, cannabis would also produce an effect on hormone levels.

 Over just ten days, the female rats in the experiment became much more tolerant to the euphoric effects of THC than the male rats.
 The observation would indicate that women are quicker to build a tolerance to marijuana than men.
 The cannabis also failed to disrupt the female rats’ reproductive cycles.
 It would appear that hormone levels determine cannabis’ potency for women, not the other way around.